alfiedotwtf/AABillFAQ/README.md

 	executing the order it was accidently disclosed to the target or other people

 * Can plausible deniability protect you against accidental disclosure

+* What, if any, avenues exist at the state level either through legislation or the judicial system to protect/offer legal recourse for developers served with a notice?